pslisko/performa365docs/docs/howto/manage_email_notifications.rst

 *E-mail settings* section:

     * *From address* - E-mail from address which will be used for sending e-mail notifications, for example: performa365@essperta.com.
     * *From title* - E-mail from address "friendly name", for example: Performa 365.
-E-mail receiver will seethe from field as: Performa 365 (performa365@essperta.com).
+E-mail receiver will see the from field as: Performa 365 (performa365@essperta.com).
 This field is optional.
     * *Reply-to address* - If "from address" does not have a corresponding mailbox, use can use the reply-to address to specify where e-mail will be sent if user replies to any notification received from the system.
 This field is optional.
     * *Bcc* - Bcc address can be used it you want all send notification to be sent to a specific mailbox.
 Typically used as an additional repository of all sent e-mails.
 This field is optional.
     * *Default font name* - A font to be used in all e-mail notifications.
 For example: Calibri.